 We are writing in opposition to HR 1941, the "Financial Institutions Examination Fairness and Reform Act".
-This legislation would prevent bank examiners from exercising independent judgment on important risks to bank solvency.
-It would impose a cumbersome de novo appeals and review process which could greatly reduce the speed and effectiveness of bank supervision at both the prudential regulators and the Consumer Financial Protection Bureau.
-HR 1941 would negatively impact regulatory oversight across the financial system, including the largest Wall Street banks.
+This legislation would impose a cumbersome de novo appeals and review process on bank examiners, a process that would create numerous opportunities for banks to delay and derail changes that supervisors had found necessary to protect consumers and the public.
+This process is likely to greatly reduce the speed and effectiveness of bank supervision at both prudential regulators and the Consumer Financial Protection Bureau.